 Council Directive 98/58/EC of July 1998 concerns the protection of animals kept for farming purposes and applies to the European region.

-On 15th March 2021 Version 4.0 of the Cradle to Cradle standard was released.
-It assesses product safety to humans and the environment, as well as product design for...
+The Cradle-to-Cradle standard assesses product safety to humans and the environment, as well as product design for material reuse using a four-tier improvement system,...

 The standard is based on Chinese laws, regulations and relevant international conventions, and was first launched in 2005 by the China National Textile and Apparel...